Gauge theory and G2-geometry on Calabi-Yau links: Gauge theory on contact Calabi-Yau --manifolds

 and, replacing that expression in the $\rG_2$--instanton equation (\ref{eq: g2-instanton}), one obtains in particular This is exactly the HYM condition on each $A_t$.
-On the other hand, by Proposition \ref{thm: G2-inst are YM minima}, if $\mathbf{A}$ is an integrable $\rG_2-$instanton, then it minimises the Yang-Mills functional (\ref{YM(A)}).
-This implies
+On the other hand, by Theorem \ref{thm: G2-inst are YM minima}, if $\mathbf{A}$ is an integrable $\rG_2-$instanton, then it minimises the Yang-Mills functional (\ref{YM(A)}).
+This implies locally

 since otherwise the pullback component $A_t$ alone would violate the minimum topological energy (\ref{eq: topological energy}):